MicroVentures Logo MicroVentures Logo MicroVentures Logo MicroVentures Logo

 Risks Involved

-Investments in early-stage and late-stage companies are highly speculative and involve significant risks due to, among other things, inconsistent cash flows, the competitive landscape, and short operating cycles.
+Investments in an early stage startup vs. late stage companies are highly speculative and involve significant risks due to, among other things, inconsistent cash flows, the competitive landscape, and short operating cycles.
 These investments are generally illiquid and highly speculative, and are not suitable for anyone without a high tolerance for risk and/or low liquidity needs.
 You should invest only if you are able to bear the risk of losing your entire investment.
 There can be no assurance that subscribers will receive any return of capital or profit.

 Invest in StartupsGet started reviewing MicroVentures investment opportunities by registering here.